Counting conjugacy classes in groups with contracting elements: Uniform contracting elements

+The main technical result of independent interest is that an {exponentially} large set of contracting elements have a uniform bound on the kernel $F$.
+This shall be proved using Bestvina-Bromberg-Fujiwara's construction of projection complex.

-We point out that this section {is} not needed, if the action has no torsion elements or there exists a uniform bound on the size of finite subgroups.
+We point out that the results in this section {is} not necessary, if the action has no torsion elements or there exists a uniform bound on the size of finite subgroups.
 The latter {condition} is satisfied in large varieties of groups: hyperbolic groups, CAT(0) groups and mapping class groups, to point out a few.
-However, there exist lots of examples of relatively hyperbolic groups which have {finite subgroups of unbounded cardinality}.
+However, there exist examples of relatively hyperbolic groups which have {finite subgroups of unbounded cardinality}.

-The main technical result of independent interest is that an {exponentially} large set of elements have a cyclic subgroup of uniform index in their maximal elementary subgroups.
-This shall be proved using Bestvina-Bromberg-Fujiwara's construction of projection complex.